 The Insurance Company May Argue Against Liability

 Many insurance companies attempt to argue that victims were at least partially at fault for an accident.
 Colorado follows a contributory negligence model.
-In a car accident case, the amount of compensation a victim is entitled to may be reduced in an amount that is proportionate to the victim’s own negligence.
+In a car accident case, the amount of compensation a victim is entitled to may be reduced to an amount that is proportionate to the victim’s own negligence.

 For example, consider an accident victim whose claim is determined to be worth $100,000.
 However, the accident victim is found to be 20 percent at fault for the accident.
 Instead of receiving $100,000, the amount is reduced by 20 percent, leaving the victim with $80,000.